 When you have your domain name, you must pick where you host your site.
 A hosting company is a service that provides storage space on their servers so that when someone types in your web address or click on a link, it can be delivered to them.

 Choosing a web hosting company based in another country or your own country is personal.
 However, go for a host with a good reputation and ensure they have an excellent support policy to assist you.

 Step 4: Identify a Web Design Company

 Go to Google and search for website design companies.
-Please select the first five and sent them the same email.
+Please select the first five and send them the same email.
 Look at how they will respond to your email.
 This will tell you if they are good or timewasters.

 Make sure you have a well-written contract with your web designer.
 Ask them to send you one (a red flag if they cannot send you one).
-Would you please go through the deal since most web designers will try to protect themselves?
+Would you please go through the deal since most web designers will protect themselves?